Steering Committee

 The form requests the following information:

-An explanation of why they want to join the Steering Committee and what strategic direction they think GFMD should take.
-(250–300 words)
+Motivation and strategic vision (250–300 words): Explain why they wish to join the Steering Committee and what strategic direction they believe GFMD should take.

 Can affiliate members join the Steering Committee?